-Carboline is committed to finding new and efficient alternatives in manufacturing, raw material sourcing, and logistics to improve distribution center point of sale application site sustainability efforts.
+Carboline is committed to finding new and efficient alternatives in manufacturing, raw material sourcing, and logistics to improve sustainability efforts.
 One of Carboline's most impactful contributions is the creation of the SLOB Program (slow moving and obsolete inventory).
 To reduce hazardous waste generation, the SLOB Program was designed to provide optics to Carboline's Inventory Analytics Team to review inventory close to expiration.
 Preventative measures are taken to rework inventory or sell this material at a discounted rate, with the ultimate goal of preventing little to zero waste of unused material.

-reaching the goals that have been set through RPM's Building a Better
+As an RPM company, Carboline is dedicated to working towards reaching the goals that have been set through RPM's Building a Better World Program.

-World Program.
 These goals include reducing energy consumption, landfill contributions, and water reuse/conservation opportunities.